Last updated on March 27th, 2023 at 09:00 pm

 We made our first batch without pectin, and our second batch with pectin.

-Each batch contained the same amount of rhubarb, with six cups in each batch.
+Each batch contained the same amount of rhubarb, with six cups of chopped rhubarb in each batch.

 We varied the amount of sugar, using one cup for the batch without pectin, and two cups for the batch with pectin.